GoldenChrysus/ffxiv-ember-overlay/README.md

 ## Usage with OverlayPlugin
 Set your OverlayPlugin URL to https://goldenchrysus.github.io/ffxiv/ember-overlay/

+*WebSocket support has not yet been pushed to the above URL, but it is present in this repository.*

 ## Features
 ### Informative tabs for damage, healing, and tanking.